 How Does Inflammation Work In the Body?

 Whatever the source of inflammation, the body’s response is similar.
-It is a process which the immune system recognizes and it helps remove harmful stimuli to help the body heal.
+It is a process that the immune system recognizes and it helps remove harmful stimuli to help the body heal.
 Sometimes we get too much inflammation which is not good for the body.

 Sometimes we need to turn up the body’s immune system so that it can fight all these intruders and other times we need to turn it off to let the body heal.